smatechnologies/ibm-i-agent-docs/docs/logs-database/procedures.md

 It is not necessary to stop and restart the LSAM server programs when starting or stopping the debug logging features for the main job scheduling server programs.
 :::

-The term \"debug/audit\" implies that a certain group of LSAM log files are not required for daily operation of the LSAM features.
+The term "debug/audit" implies that a certain group of LSAM log files are not required for daily operation of the LSAM features.
 However, these optional logging functions should be considered a requirement during the early weeks and months when the LSAM is first used because they provide information that is necessary to diagnose problems with the configuration of LSAM automation features, and with job scheduling by the LSAM for OpCon.
-This is the \"debug\" purpose of these files.
+This is the "debug" purpose of these files.

-At the same time, these logging options may be permanently useful to sites for the \"audit\" purpose, since they provide evidence of the LSAM automation that might be required by auditors of data center operations.
+At the same time, these logging options may be permanently useful to sites for the "audit" purpose, since they provide evidence of the LSAM automation that might be required by auditors of data center operations.
-Therefore, SMA recommends that most sites should plan on leaving the debug/audit logging options turned on (except do NOT turn on the \"trace logging\" options, as explained below).
+Therefore, SMA recommends that most sites should plan on leaving the debug/audit logging options turned on (except do NOT turn on the "trace logging" options, as explained below).
 The current set of LSAM automatic database management programs can be tuned by LSAM Parameters so that disk space utilization can be kept at acceptably low levels.